Writer and expert /

 Usually, the most likely reason for eyes dark circles is a lack of sleep, or at least, that’s generally the first conclusion people come to.
 A lack of sleep will make the skin appear pale or flushed, which allows blood capillaries to be more visible through the thin skin under the eye, giving the appearance of dark circles, not unlike a bruise.

 Like any variation in physical features, having dark circles under your eyes can be simply hereditary and many individuals have reported that this seems to be the case.
 If you find that most suggested cures don’t seem to be working, then it might be just something you have to live with.
-Thankfully, there are myriad means of disguising them, from makeup to concealing creams.
+Thankfully, there are a myriad of means which can be utilised to disguise them; from makeup to concealing creams. ms.

 The skin under the eyes is very thin and fragile.
 As people become older, the skin and fat under their eyes becomes even thinner, resulting in more noticeable blood vessels.
 Additionally, losing a lot of weight in a short period of time can speed up this process.
 Excessive exposure to sunlight can also weaken and further thin out the skin underneath your eyes.